 breasts to be a bit tender as they develop.

-- Your child will have a growth spurt.
-She will get taller.
+- Your daughter will have a growth spurt, and she’ll get taller.

 Some parts of her body – such as head, face and hands – might grow

 faster than her limbs and trunk.
 This might leave her looking out of

 proportion for a while.
 The average total height increase for girls is